Louisblack/Louisblack.github.io/_posts/2016-04-18-immutability.md

 [The garbage collector loves immutable objects](http://blog.takipi.com/5-tips-for-reducing-your-java-garbage-collection-overhead/) as they are far more predictable in terms of generations.
 All objects within the immutable object must have been created before its construction was completed.

-Obviously not every object can be immutable otherwise our applications wouldn't do much but we should also favour immutability until the point at which we absolutely need to start editing state.
-Mutability should never be the default so thing twice before generating setters for all of your properties.
+Obviously not every object can be immutable otherwise our applications wouldn't do much but we should always favour immutability until the point at which we absolutely need to start editing state.
+Mutability should never be the default so think twice before generating setters for all of your properties.

 Before I finish I wanted to quickly go back to the builder pattern I mentioned earlier.
 This is probably my favourite design pattern (having a favourite design pattern is a bit sad I know).
 If we have a class with lots of properties then we don't particularly want a constructor with 10 or so parameters.
 It's ugly and easy to screw up when calling it.